-Hello, I'm Suzanne...I imagine a world where we can be more heart-centered and connected to our emotions.
+Hello, I'm Suzanne...I imagine a world where we can be more present, relational and connected to our emotions.
 The quality of the connection to our own heart determines the the quality of our lives.

 I’ve dedicated my life and career to understanding how early-life trauma impairs our sense of aliveness and connection causing life-long challenges in the brain and body.

 I have been in private practice for 16 years helping people who need professional support to explore, overcome, face, or cope differently with early life situations that are negatively affecting their lives and the people around them.

 Over the last ten years, I have focused exclusively on helping individuals and couples impacted by Trauma, PTSD, Complex-PTSD, Attachment Issues, and Dissociative Disorders.

 My mission is to help people across the chasm of trauma to repair the experiences that disrupted their childhood, and help them feel more connected and embodied using effective mind/body psychotherapies.